 - Throw more people at the project.
 This works best if the additional resource is located remotely, and to guarantee complete chaos - make sure developers are working on overlapping areas of the code.

 - If morale seems a bit high, make your developers work the entire weekend for a Monday delivery deadline, and then pull it at the last minute.
-Repeat as required.
+Repeat until morale becomes suitably low.